Sluice flow deflectors enhance fine gold recovery by reducing turbulence and ensuring uniform slurry distribution in high‑load operations

 1. Gold Loss Prevention – Empirical tests show that sluice runs without a deflector lose up to 20 % of fine gold in high‑load scenarios due to wash‑out.
 Adding a deflector restores 90 % of that loss.

-2. Operational Stability – Slurry spikes from or are dampened, reducing the frequency of sluice jams and the need for manual cleaning.
+2. Operational Stability – Slurry spikes from feeders or mills are dampened, reducing the frequency of sluice jams and the need for manual cleaning.

 3. Scalability – The same deflector design works from a 12‑inch “hand‑sluice” to a 24‑inch industrial sluice; only the dimensions scale linearly.